 - All other entrants* started in the main round group stage: Spain, Portugal (holders), Kazakhstan, Croatia, Serbia, Azerbaijan, Italy, Czech Republic, Ukraine, Slovenia, Bosnia and Herzegovina, Poland, Finland, Romania, Slovakia, Georgia, Belarus, Netherlands, Hungary, France, Belgium, Latvia, North Macedonia.

 Preliminary round (draw 7 December 2021, matches 5–12 April 2022)

-- The 24 teams are drawn into six groups of four teams, played as mini-tournaments.
+- The 24 teams were drawn into six groups of four teams, played as mini-tournaments.

-- Group winners and runners-up progress to main round along with the best third-placed team (Norway).
+- Group winners and runners-up progressed to main round along with the best third-placed team (Norway).

 Through to main round: Germany (hosts), Montenegro

 Through to main round: Denmark, Cyprus, Norway (hosts)